Ottawa County, Michigan

 Ottawa County (/ˈɒtəwə/ OT-ə-wə) is a county located in the U.S. state of Michigan.
 As of the United States 2020 Census, the population was 296,200.
 The county seat is Grand Haven.
-The county is named for the Ottawa Nation, was set off in 1831 and organized in 1837.
+The county is named for the Ottawa Nation.
+It was set off in 1831 and organized in 1837.
 Ottawa County is included in the Grand Rapids-Kentwood, MI Metropolitan Statistical Area and has a significant Dutch American population.

-Since the late 19th century, the county has strongly supportive of the Republican Party.
-As of 2023, the county's board of commissioners has been described as far-right by national and Michigan-based media organizations, with former official of President Donald Trump, John Gibbs, chosen by the board to serve as the county administrator.
+Area farmers produce more than $726 million in products annually, making Ottawa County an "agricultural powerhouse" in the state.

 History

 Before European settlers arrived, this area was home to the Potawatomi and Ottawa people for centuries.
 The Grand River was used as a trade route into the interior of Michigan.
 Much of what we know about the Native American presence in Ottawa County comes from the excavation of archeological artifacts at places like the Battle Point Site.

 The city dates its European-American founding to French colonial settlers.
 A fur trading outpost called Gabagouache was first established by Madeline La Framboise and her husband Joseph.

-The first permanent settler of the County was a Presbyterian minister, William Montague Ferry, who settled in Grand Haven in 1834.
+The first permanent settler of the county was a Presbyterian minister, William Montague Ferry, who settled in Grand Haven in 1834.
 Grand Haven quickly grew and became an important port for trade and travel.
 Ferry is often referred to as the "father" of Ottawa County.

 Dutch settlers started arriving in the area in 1847, led by Albertus van Raalte.
 These Dutch Settlers moved into the Holland area.
 This area was already inhabited by many Odawa (Ottawa) people as well as the Old Wing Mission.
 Within just a few years, the new Dutch settlers had forced out the Ottawa people and the Old Wing Mission.